Microsoft/go/eng/doc/fips/README.md

 Normally this is not necessary, but a shared package may need to change its implementation when compiled with a crypto backend rather than the ordinary Go backend.
 For example, the library may need to remove use of cryptographic algorithms that would not be permitted by FIPS, in a way that will still allow the library to function.
 This is done using [build constraints](https://pkg.go.dev/go/build#hdr-Build_Constraints), also known as build tags.

-Since Go 1.21:
 - `//go:build goexperiment.systemcrypto` conditionally includes the source file if *any* crypto backend is enabled.
 - `//go:build !goexperiment.systemcrypto` includes the file if *no* crypto backend is enabled.

-> [!NOTE]
-> Prior to the introduction of the systemcrypto alias in Go 1.21, the constraint is:
-  `//go:build goexperiment.opensslcrypto && goexperiment.cngcrypto && goexperiment.boringcrypto`.

-The `goexperiment.systemcrypto` tag's behavior is implemented in a patch to the build system.
+The `goexperiment.systemcrypto` tag's behavior is implemented in a patch to the build system in the Microsoft build of Go.
 It is not available in builds of upstream Go.
 The constraint `//go:build !goexperiment.systemcrypto` won't cause a build to fail with upstream Go, but it is always satisfied even if the BoringCrypto backend is enabled.
+The constraint also doesn't interact with the FIPS features introduced in Go 1.24.

 ## Features